-She initially studied Gemmology and Goldsmithing in Spain followed by a BA in Sculpture at Universidad Complutense de Madrid, graduating in 1999, after spending the last years at Hogeschool van de Kunsten in Utrecht on an Erasmus exchange program.
-After her studies, Arabel lived in The Netherlands and worked as an artist and also a freelance jewellery designer traveling extensively through the Far East where she combined her design work with art projects and exhibitions.
-Since, she has exhibited at galleries and site-specific locations in Rotterdam, Berlin, Check Republic, The Philippines, Canary Islands, London, Brighton, Milton Keynes, etc…
+Lebrusan’s 25-year career in the arts is deeply intertwined with her activist work in the world of jewellery.
+She initially studied Gemmology and Goldsmithing in Spain, followed by a BA in Sculpture at Universidad Complutense de Madrid, graduating in 1999 after spending her final years at Hogeschool van de Kunsten in Utrecht on an Erasmus exchange program.
+After her studies, she lived in The Netherlands and worked as an artist and freelance jewellery designer, traveling extensively through the Far East where she combined her design work with art projects and exhibitions.
+Since then, she has exhibited at galleries and site-specific locations in Rotterdam, Berlin, the Czech Republic, The Philippines, Canary Islands, London, Brighton, Milton Keynes, and more.

-The Covid years ignited in her an interest to go back to Academia to explore the relationship between extractive industries with her artistic practice and in 2021 she was awarded a Fellowship at the Centre for Spatial, Environmental and Cultural Politics at the University of Brighton followed by an MA in Sculpture at the Royal College of Art in 2022.
+The Covid years ignited her interest in returning to academia to explore the relationship between extractive industries and her own artistic practice.
+In 2021, she was awarded a Fellowship at the Centre for Spatial, Environmental and Cultural Politics at the University of Brighton for her two-year project, Toxic Waves.
+Following this, she pursued an MA in Sculpture at the Royal College of Art in 2023.
+Her latest body of work examines the extraction of natural resources and ecological grief under an umbrella of ecofeminism and social history.

 |2020.
 Extractivism & Ecofeminism